-Delicious Chocolate Covered Pretzels in Minutes
+Delicious Chocolate Covered Pretzels Pronto!

 Custom Search

-Make delicious chocolate covered pretzels at home.
-It's so easy to do.
-Just dip your pretzels, sticks, or rods in melted dark, semi-sweet or white chocolate.
-In minutes you can dip dozens.
+Just dip your pretzels, sticks, or rods in a better quality of melted dark, semi-sweet or white chocolate.

 You can even decorate them for special occasions.
 Make holiday gift baskets or special party favors.

-It's a fun and fast way to make a tasty snack or gift.
+It's a fun and fast way to make a fresher, tastier snack or gift.
 No skill required.
-And you get to lick your chocolate covered fingers!
+You might even save a few bucks.

 Chocolate Pretzel Choices